-Several days ago someone asked me about these sensations, and I decided to share with you this information, as I believe many have probably experienced these or similar sensations.
+Several days ago someone, asked me about these sensations, and I decided to share with you this information, as I believe many have probably experienced these or similar sensations.

 Here is the question:

 After a 15 minutes session I feel a kind of heavy numb feeling in my head and face at the front.
 It is not bad (not painful), but it is just there and it goes away later.
 Sometimes I feel like there is nothing in my head.
 I feel really light and have a lot of clarity.
 I am more concerned of the first feeling, is this common or is it just me?”

 These, and other similar experiences, such as headaches or physical tension are not uncommon, and there is nothing to be concerned about.
 Years ago, when I first started to work on improving my concentration, I had the same exact sensations and feelings.

-Try to be aware when you tense your body and relax this tension immediately, even if this means disturbing your focus.
-This takes just a brief moment, but then you will be able to continue, otherwise the physical tension might grow and cause you to stop the exercise.
+Try to be aware when you tense your body and relax it immediately, even if this means disturbing your focus.
+This takes just a brief moment, otherwise, the physical tension might grow and cause you to stop the exercise.
 In time, you will learn to relax any tension quite automatically, without disturbing your focus.

 To eliminate strain and these unpleasant sensations, it is important to sit in a position that is as comfortable as possible, but with your back and head straight and in one line.
-It takes some time until the body gets accustomed to sit still and without tension.
+It takes some time until the body gets accustomed to sit relaxed and still.